dbohra/miniml-01/README.md

 ## Problem 2
 ### Class Prior Probability (Points 25)
+In order to ally Bayes model we need to estimate the prior probabilities and likelyhoods from the training data.
+In this exersise we will estimate the prior probabilities.

+## Problem 3
+### bla bla.
+(Points 25)

 ## Submission
 Please submit the assignment by making a pull request.